johanmazoyer/Asterix/source/estimation.rst

 It contains 2 functions at least:

 - an initialization ``Estimator.__init__()`` The initialization will require previous initialization of the testbed (see previous section) and the [Estimationconfig] part of the parameter file.
 It set up everything you need for the estimation (e.g. the PW matrix).

-- an estimatation function itself with parameters
+- an estimatation function itself with parameters:
         - the entrance EF
         - DM voltages

 It returns the estimation as a 2D complex array.
 The size in pixel of the output is set by the ``Estim_sampling`` parameter and therefore depends on the parameters ``dimScience``